 - You can replace oats with equal amounts of oat flour

-- Your bread is done when a toothpick inserted comes out clean.
+- Your bread is done when a toothpick or butter knife inserted comes out clean.

 - This recipe calls for no eggs.
 I use chia eggs, but you could also use flax eggs.
 You can also replace the chia seeds with two real eggs if you’d like.
 The bread stays together and is perfectly moist with any of these options.